 This collection of black and white photographs is from the personal collection of Tim Orwick, Colonial High School graduate and yearbook photographer extraordinaire.
-Some of the photos are featured as part of this introduction.
-Be sure to view all the rest of the photos under IMAGES and add your own photos and memories.
+Orlando Memory is grateful to Tim for sending us these photos to share.

-Tim Orwick’s photographs appear in the Colonial High School yearbooks in the early 1960s.
+Many of Tim Orwick’s photographs appear in Colonial High School yearbooks in the early 1960s.

 La Belle Fur Co.
 Inc. Morris S. LaBellman, President.
 Furriers, Cold Storage, Restyling, Cleaning, Glazing.

-Photograph likely taken from Robinson Street side of Lake Eola catching fountain in the far left with the Orlando skyline in the background.
+ABOVE: Photograph taken from Eola Drive entrance to Lake Eola Park catching fountain in the far left with the Orlando skyline in the background.
 Buildings identifiable are the Greek Orthodox Church and Orlando Memorial High School / Memorial Middle School on Rosalind.

 The Bell Telephone Company tower can be seen on their building located at the corner of Magnolia and Wall Street.
 The First National Bank Building can also be seen in the background.